Chapter 6.20

 b.
 If requested to review an application, the police chief shall evaluate each franchise application or proposal to determine whether the operation of the business which the applicant or party submitting the proposal represents would involve an unreasonable risk to the health, safety or general welfare of the public.
 In making such a determination, the police chief shall consider the character of the applicant or party submitting the proposal and each director, officer, manager and other person who exercises policy control over the operations of the applicant or proponent, the business responsibility of the firm which the applicant or party submitting the proposal represents, and the manner in which the firm intends to conduct its business.

 c.
-The police chief shall notify the administrator of the results of the investigation conducted pursuant to this section.
+The police chief shall notify the public works director, and/or his or her designee, of the results of the investigation conducted pursuant to this section.
 If the police chief recommends disapproval of the application or proposal, the reasons for disapproval shall be specified in writing.
-The police chief shall forward a copy of the statement of reasons to the administrator and shall provide a copy to the applicant or party submitting the application.
+The police chief shall forward a copy of the statement of reasons to the public works director, and/or his or her designee, and shall provide a copy to the applicant or party submitting the application.

 7. Other.

 b.
-Such additional information as may be reasonably requested by the administrator.
+Such additional information as may be reasonably requested by the public works director, and/or his or her designee.

 c.
 During the application or proposal period and during the full term of any franchise, all information contained in the franchise application shall be kept up to date by the applicant who shall file a new verified statement within 48 hours of any change indicating in detail the nature of any change in the information.

-C. The application shall be signed by the person applying for the solid waste collection franchise or, in the case of a partnership or corporation, by a person authorized to bind the partnership or corporation.
+D. The application shall be signed by the person applying for the commercial or residential solid waste and recyclables collection franchise or, in the case of a partnership or corporation, by a person authorized to bind the partnership or corporation.
 [Ord.
-23-2009 § B(8)].
+11-2023 § 3 (Exh.
+A); Ord.
+17-2020 § 3 (Exh A)].

 A. The city council may award franchises for the collection of commercial solid waste within the city to applicants meeting all of the qualifications of this chapter.

-B. Applicants may submit their completed application for a franchise, as provided in RCMC 6.20.080, to the administrator for review and consideration at any time.
-The administrator shall review such submittals and either make a recommendation to the city council to award such franchise or notify applicant of denial within 60 days of receiving a completed application.
+B. Applicants may submit their completed application for a commercial franchise, as provided in RCMC 6.20.080, to the public works director, and/or his or her designee, for review and consideration at any time.
+The public works director, and/or his or her designee, shall review such submittals and either make a recommendation to the city council to award such franchise or notify applicant of denial within 60 days of receiving a completed application.

-C. The administrator shall take into consideration all components of the completed application, including but not limited to:
+C. The public works director, and/or his or her designee, shall take into consideration all components of the completed application, including but not limited to:

 1. The ability of the applicant to meet all terms of the agreement;